slatedocs/slate/source/includes/_payouts.md

 The following requirements apply:

-* The cryptographic algorithm is RSA.
+* The cryptographic algorithm has to be RSA
-* Key length is at least 2048 bits.
+* The key length has to be at least 2048 bits
-* The public key is stored in PEM file format using a `.pem` file extension.
+* The public key should be stored in PEM file format using a `.pem` file extension

 **Managing uploaded public keys**

-The public keys management page can be accessed via Manage public keys button in API tokens section of the Settings page in your TransferWise account.
+The public keys management page can be accessed via Manage public keys button under the API tokens section of your TransferWise account settings.

 Since public key upload itself has to be protected from unauthorized use, you will be prompted for 2FA during this process.

-Note that to prevent abuse the number of public keys you can have stored is limited to 5.
+Please note that to prevent abuse, the maximum number of public keys you can store at any point of time is limited to 5.

 **Signing the data**

-The digital signature algorithm we use is *SHA256 with RSA* (SHA256 hash of the data is signed with RSA).
+We will only accept the signatures created with *SHA256 with RSA* (SHA256 hash of the data is signed with RSA) algorithm.
 There are different ways of creating the required digital signature, for example:

 > The shell one-liner to sign a string, encode it with Base64 and print to standard output: